swiftbar/SwiftBar/README.md

-echo "This is a secondary Menu Title" echo "This is a n-th Menu Title" echo "---" echo "This is not a Menu Title, this will be showed in the drop-down menu only"
+echo "This is a secondary Menu Title" echo "This is a n-th Menu Title" echo "---" echo "This is not a Menu Title, this will be shown in the drop-down menu only"
 ```

 Script output for both header and body is split by line (`\n`).
 Each line must follow this format: